 Day 4: Lake Bled and Ljubljana

 Did I mention Bled has the most gorgeous sunrises?
 This was from the patio of our room, but you can get even better sunrise views doing the Ojstrica hike.
 We opted for a lazy morning and enjoyed a slow breakfast at Penzion Berc.
-I’m really into hotel breakfasts (also see this breakfast cart from Sorrento!) and Penzion Berc has one of the best ones I’ve had.
+I’m really into hotel breakfasts and Penzion Berc has one of the best ones I’ve had.
 There was such a wide selection and it felt like no condiment or ingredient was forgotten.
 There must have been 50 different items in little dishes.
 I loved the cozy dining room and it really felt like you were visiting a family member that happens to put on an amazing breakfast buffet.

 The drive to Ljubljana is only 40 minutes, but get on the road early so you can have ample time to see the city.
 We stayed at Hotel Lev.
-The room was your average hotel and they had a decent breakfast.
+The rooms were nothing to write home about, but it was clean and well located.
+There was a pretty large selection for breakfast as well.
 It was the most expensive place we stayed during our 5-day road trip in Slovenia, but the least value.
 We were there on a busy marathon weekend, so I guess I should take that into account.
 We also got lucky with shoulder season discounts in Piran and Bled.

 Hit the town and take the funicular up to the castle.
 Most of this area can be accessed for free, but there’s an entrance fee for the viewing tower and some exhibitions.

 Stop for a drink at one of the bars down by the river before dinner at Sarajevo ’84.
 Vegetarian options are limited, but this underground restaurant is an authentic choice and the perfect choice for meat lovers.
 Even though it was quite cold for ice cream, we had to stop in Vigò to try out their innovative flavors.